 Client Integration

-The Capsule client is a lightweight browser library that handles key management, content key caching, and content decryption using the Web Crypto API.
+The Capsule client is a lightweight browser library that handles DCA (Distributed Content Access) content decryption using the Web Crypto API.
+Publishers embed encrypted content and key metadata directly in the HTML, and keys are obtained from issuer endpoints.

 Installation